NeverSpot/sub4bug/README.md

 # sub4bug
-This is automation tool which utilize 3 sub -domain finder and then sort out working sub-domain
+This is an automation tool that utilizes 3 subdomain finders and then sorts out working sub-domain

 Subdomain Finder and Filter Script